kennysmithed/origins26/origins_workshop_wk2.md

 # From bunnies to language

-Is there a way of interpreting the bunny simulation as being about language (abstractly)?
+Is there a way of interpreting the bunny simulation as being (abstractly!) about language?
 If you wanted to interpret it that way, you would need to decide how to interpret:
 - The bunnies (I'd suggest: bunnies correspond to people)
-- The trait (for the bunnies it's fur colour; in the language evolution case, could correspond to presence/absence or language?
+- The trait (for the bunnies it's fur colour; in the language evolution case, could the corresponding trait be  presence/absence of language?
 Or something else?)
-- The genes (for the bunnies there are two genes which encode the trait; is that plausoble for your language trait?)
+- The genes (for the bunnies there are two genes which affect the trait; is that plausible for your language trait?)
 - The wolves (for the bunnies they weed out some traits; what's the language-relevant correspondence?)

 ## Re-use